Programs » Autism and Law Enforcement

 - Dennis Debbaudt - Dennis Debbaudt is the journalist who could be given much of the credit for Law Enforcement's increased awareness about autism.
 Dennis wrote the ground-breaking booklet "Avoiding Unfortunate Situations" in 1994, the first-ever look at the interactions between children and adults with autism and law enforcement professionals.

-If any families that have dealt with their child running away, or having issues regarding law enforcement and would like to attend one of the following sessions, please call the Autism Society of Maine: 1-800-273-5200.
+- If any families that have dealt with their child running away, or having issues regarding law enforcement and would like to attend one of the following sessions, please call the Autism Society of Maine: 1-800-273-5200.